hashicorp/consul/website/source/docs/enterprise/index.html.md

 If you are downloading the enterprise binary from the [releases.hashicorp.com](https://releases.hashicorp.com/consul/), you will need to apply the license to the leading server after bootstrapping the cluster.

-The license can be set via the [API](/api/operator/license.html) or the [CLI](/docs/commands/license.html).
+You can set the license via the [API](/api/operator/license.html) or the [CLI](/docs/commands/license.html).
 When Consul is first started, a 30 minute temporary license is available to allow for time to license the datacenter.
 The license should be set within ten minutes of